dddiaz/dddiaz/README.md

 Check out my website [here](https://dddiaz.com).
 I occasionally blog there about 🐍 and 🧬.

 - 😄  Pronouns: He/Him
 - 🌱  I’m currently learning about machine learning.
-- 📫 How to reach me on twitter: @dddiaz1
 - ⚡  Fun fact: I've initiated the emergency shutdown sequence of a nuclear reactor. 😂
+- 💉 T1D

 <!--
 **dddiaz/dddiaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.